-Order No.: 14051480101 - Revision F
+Order No.: 14 0514 80101 - Revision K

-Always keep these instructions near the instrument.
+Always keep this manual with the instrument.
 Read carefully before working with the instrument.

 CE

 The information, numerical data, notes and value judgments contained in this Instructions for Use represent the current state of scientific knowledge and state-of-the-art technology as we understand it following thorough investigation in this field.